 Figuring out the root cause of your guilt is the most effective way to understand and manage these feelings.
 Are your expectations unreasonable?
 Do you feel like you are spending too much time on your own interests?

 Whatever you are beating yourself up about, chances are that you are being way too hard on yourself.
 Be realistic with your caregiving agenda.
-Trying to do more than you can handle is no good for you, or the person you are providing care for.
+Trying to do more than you can handle is not good for you or the person you are providing care for.

 On the other hand, trying to provide guilt-free caregiving may also not be realistic.
 Guilt is an intrinsic emotion that is natural for survival.
 It’s all about finding the right balance.

 One secret to leading a satisfying and fulfilling life is balance.
 Finding a way to balance responsibilities, interests, and ambitions is the key to contentment for many people.
 It is also crucial to be able to balance emotions.
 Guilt can be balanced when you are aware of why it is happening, so appropriate actions can be taken to neutralize it.

 Guilt can easily stem from trying to rescue someone else from their problems.
 The desire to relieve a loved one of their pain is completely understandable, but you should be aware of your realistic ability to make that happen.
 No one can do it all on their own, and there is certainly no shame in asking for help.

 I’m sure you are familiar with the term “many hands make light work.”
 A team of caregivers will be more effective in providing useful care than just one person would be.
 Other family members can be a source of additional help and relief from your own responsibilities.